hschne/schienenzeppelin/README.md

 <img src="https://badge.fury.io/rb/pundit.svg"/>
 </p>

+> **Schienenzeppelin has been archived!** Building a custom Rails generator was a fun experiment.
+Unfortunately, it's ultimately unwieldy and not maintainable.
+Check out [Kalamazoo](https://github.com/hschne/kalamazoo) for a simpler alternative.

 The Ruby on Rails app generator to get you started quickly.
 Includes TailwindCSS, Devise, Capistrano and much more.
 Check out these [screenshots](GALLERY.md) and [What's in the Box](#whats-in-the-box) to find out more.

 ![zeppelin](./schienenzeppelin.jpg)